-The SPRUCE experiment is being designed to explore these science objectives:
+The SPRUCE experiment was designed to explore the following science questions:

-The treatment levels and their allocation to the available experimental units on the S1 bog are being configured to provide optimal data for characterizing temperature response curves that might develop for plant or ecosystem level phenomenon.
-Temperature treatments will range from ambient condition to a +9°C differential from ambient, for both air and deep soil (Hanson et al. 2011), and will be repeated in combination with ambient or elevated CO2 atmospheres approaching 800 to 900 ppm.
+The treatment levels and their allocation to the available experimental units on the S1 bog were configured to provide optimal data for characterizing temperature response curves that might develop for plant or ecosystem level phenomenon.
+Temperature treatments range from ambient conditions to a +9°C differential from ambient, for both air and deep soil (Hanson et al. 2017).
+All warming treatment are repeated in combination with ambient or elevated CO2 atmospheres approaching 800 to 900 ppm.

 Original Design Considerations

-This engineering site plan for the S 1-bog shows the proposed access roads, parking, parking areas, and temporary office buildings in upland areas to the west side of the bog, and the extensive network of boardwalks that must be added to the bog itself to allow repeated access to up to 28 experimental units.
+Caption: This engineering site plan for the S1-bog shows the proposed access roads, parking, parking area, and temporary office buildings in upland areas to the west side of the bog, and the extensive network of boardwalks that must be added to the bog itself to allow repeated access to up to 28 experimental units.

 Regression-based Design Decision